iotaap/docs-iotaap-os/docs/hardware.md

 ## Supported ESP32 modules

-IoTaaP OS supports various versions of ESP32 SoC, but most widely used module is **ESP32-WROOM-32D**, limited testing has also been done on the new, improved ESP32 module **ESP32­-WROOM­-32E**.
+IoTaaP OS supports various versions of ESP32 SoC, but recommended module is **ESP32-WROOM-32E**.

 Minimum required Flash memory is **4MB**, but we recommend using **16MB** of Flash memory for best performance